 Yet Jesus never softened his words about hell.
 He described it as a place filled with weeping and gnashing of teeth.
 Jesus’ description of hell is terrifying!
 Understanding the horror of the consequences of our rebellion against God should drive us into his arms.
 It should motivate us to help others find the safety in his redeeming embrace.
 We must not deprive our students of that knowledge and healthy fear.

 Let’s Teach It.
-The Rescue series inside of The Core Deep Discipleship Curriculum is designed to help students know their need for a rescuer.
+The Rescue series inside of The Core One-Year Bible Study Curriculum is designed to help students know their need for a rescuer.
 It communicates how we were held captive by sin and destined for hell until Jesus freed us from sin and its effects when he took them on at the cross.
 Submit the form below to download.

 10. Spiritual Disciplines

 The youth pastor’s facial expression changed from his characteristic smile to a look of suspicion when he heard these two words: spiritual disciplines.
 I asked him why.
 He told me stories of legalistic requirements, boring rituals, and feelings of guilt if he didn’t pray enough.
 So worried about how his students would respond to the topics, he never addressed prayer, silence, contemplative worship, personal study of Scripture, or journaling.

 Because of his unhealthy experiences and incorrect assumptions, he and his youth had missed out on growth and development.
 I invited him to join me in a few spiritual practices.
 We approached the disciplines conversationally, biblically, historically—not as ways to score spiritual points or impress the One we follow.
 We spent time with Jesus by choice, not forced by rules.
 We entered conversations with Jesus: prayers of petition and intercession, journal entrees on letting go and moving forward, songs of praise and life.